 - Realtor® present at all home showing.

 You and your family love your home.
 You have gone through great pains designing the exterior and interior.
 Keep in mind that everybody is different.
 Diversity is what makes the world go around.
 Buyers will like one aspect of your home and not others.
 Prospective buyers may like your living room space but the bedrooms maybe too small.
-Some buyers may like your decorations and other will not.
+Some buyers may like your decorations and others will not.
 The location of your home may not be appealing.
 The neighborhood walkability may not be suitable for some buyers.

 You’re looking for only ONE Buyer.
 That thinks your home is priced well.
 Loves the neighborhood and amenities.
-A buyer the envisions themselves living in your home.
+A buyer envisions themselves living in your home.
 Most importantly are qualified buyers willing to purchase your home.
 Home Sellers Guide Checklist Find Perfect Buyer.

 7. Requiring Buyer’s Mortgage Pre-Approval & Source of Funds

 You found that buyer that loves your home.
 You have an offer on your home.
 The question now is does the buyers financially qualify to purchase your home?
 The buyer has supplied a Pre-Qualification from a lender.
 A PRE-QUALIFIED MORTGAGE LETTER IS NOT ACCEPTABLE.
 A pre-qualify mortgage letter is a waste of time.
 Hard truths sellers should know when selling home.
-Require the buyer has PRE-APPROVAL from direct lender.
+Require the buyer has PRE-APPROVAL from a direct lender.
 For the buyer to be Pre-Approved must supply the lender with two years 1040s or W2s.
-3 -6 months bank statements and credit report.
-PRE-APPROVAL will give sellers best assurance that the buyer can qualify for a secure mortgage.
+3 -6 months of bank statements and credit report.
+PRE-APPROVAL will give sellers the best assurance that the buyer can qualify for a secure mortgage.
 When I receive a Pre-Approval I always verify approval with the lender.
 Home sellers do not waste your time if the home buyer will only supply a Pre-Qualification.
 8 Hard Truths Sellers Should Know Selling Home.
 In addition to pre-approval must be accompanied by a source of funds.
 Buyer must have necessary funds for down payment, closing costs and cash reserves.
 All cash offers must be accompanied by a source of funds (bank statements, brokerage accounts, etc.)